 Under new laws, a growing number of states require women to view or hear the fetus through an ultrasound before undergoing an abortion.

 Confused About Your State's Abortion Restrictions?
-Get a Free Legal Evaluation
+Get a Free Case Review

 Although abortion remains technically legal under federal law, states have been placing restrictions on access to the procedure, often for political or ideological reasons.
 And since state abortion laws change rather frequently, sometimes professional legal advice is needed.
 Have a family law attorney help you get some clarity on an abortion-related legal matter today, at no cost.